July 1936 coup d'état in Granada: The coup

 On July 20, the uprising of the garrison was finally decided, under the auspices of Colonels Muñoz and León.
-Throughout that morning preparations continued to execute the seizure of the city, which would begin at 17:00 hours.
-After Commander Rodríguez Bouza visited and groped the head of the Guardia de Asalto, Captain Álvarez, the latter finally agreed to join the uprising.
+Throughout that morning preparations continued to execute the seizure of the city, which would begin at 17:00.
+After Commander Rodríguez Bouza visited and met the head of the Assault GUards, Captain Álvarez, the latter finally agreed to join the uprising.
 For the conspirators that was a decisive moment.

 At 16:30 the secretary of the local Popular Front Committee, Antonio Rus Romero, received a telephone call informing him that the troops at the Artillery Barracks were forming up and were ready to leave.
 He transmitted this to Torres Martínez, who immediately spoke with Campins.
 The general told Torres Martínez that he had no record of that and again insisted on the loyalty of his officers; he concluded that he would pay a visit to the Artillery Barracks, from where he would call to confirm that nothing was happening.
-However, when Campins arrived there he verified that indeed the troop was in formation, and that there was even a group of armed countrymen—mainly Falangists.
+However, when Campins arrived there he verified that indeed the troops were in formation, and that there was even a group of armed countrymen—mainly Falangists.
 Then a strong discussion arose between the general and Colonel Muñoz.
-Campins discovered to his bewilderment that all his officers—as well as the officers of the Guardia Civil and the Guardia de Asalto—were involved in the coup plot.
+Campins discovered to his bewilderment that all his officers—as well as the officers of the Guardia Civil and the Assault Guards—were involved in the coup plot.
 In view of that situation, he tried to leave, but his aides blocked his way; one of them suggested that he declare a state of war and sign the military proclamation (which the conspirators had already drafted).
 After going to the Infantry Barracks and making sure that they were also with the rebels, Campins was taken to the military command and signed the Bando de Guerra.